-Italian Pasta Salad is an easy, flavorful side dish with veggies, pepperoni, cheese and Italian dressing.
-Make for parties, potlucks and backyard barbecues.
+Italian Pasta Salad is a flavorful side dish with veggies, pepperoni, cheese, and Italian dressing.
+Perfect for potlucks and backyard BBQs.

 One of my favorite things about this salad is that you can use the veggies you have on hand, swap things out for your favorite ingredients, and you can make it ahead of time!